intellibrix/intellibrix/README.md

 ## AI-Powered Software Component Framework <!-- omit in toc -->

-> “Software and cathedrals are much the same; first we build them, then we pray.” --Anonymous
+> “Software and cathedrals are much the same; first we build them, then we pray.” --Sam Redwine

 Made with ❤️ by [Jay Mathis](https://github.com/mathiscode)